torchbox/storybook-django/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "🚀 Feature request"
+name: '🚀 Feature request'
 about: Suggest an idea for improving this project
-title: ""
+title: ''
 labels: enhancement
-assignees: ""
+assignees: ''
 ---

 ### Is your proposal related to a problem?